romannjoroge/PythonRPC/README.md

 uri = deamon.register(service)
 ```

-Don't forget to expose the functions of the service that you want to be callable by adding the decorator @Pyro4.expose on them
+Don't forget to expose the service that you want to be callable by adding the decorator @Pyro4.expose to the class